BuddyForms/BuddyForms/readme.txt

 ###With BuddyForms, you can:

+####Create Post Forms
-Create Post Forms: BuddyForms makes creating and managing post forms simple.
+BuddyForms makes creating and managing post forms simple.
 Build and customize your forms to meet your needs.

+####Generate Registration Forms
-####Generate Registration Forms:#### Design your own registration processes with our registration form feature.
+Design your own registration processes with our registration form feature.
 It's efficient, customizable, and easy to use.

+####Craft Profile Forms
-Craft Profile Forms: Create profile forms tailored to your users.
+Create profile forms tailored to your users.
 BuddyForms offers a robust solution for crafting and managing these forms.

+####Manage Content Forms
-Manage Content Forms: Streamline your content creation process with our content forms.
+Streamline your content creation process with our content forms.
 Handle blog posts, articles, or any other content type.

+####Facilitate File Uploads
-Facilitate File Uploads: With BuddyForms, attaching files, images, or any other media to your forms is effortless.
+With BuddyForms, attaching files, images, or any other media to your forms is effortless.

 BuddyForms is a comprehensive solution for WordPress form creation and management.
 If you need to build post forms, registration forms, profile forms, or other content forms, BuddyForms is your go-to tool.

 [youtube https://www.youtube.com/watch?v=DoPLWBBlRvA]

-#### Supported Frontend Form Types
-* Post Form
-* User Registration
-* Contact Form
-* Content Form for any Post Type
-* User profile form
-* Image Upload Form
-* Media Upload Form
-* File upload of any kind (restrict to specific file types)
-* Mixed Custom Post Type and Registration Form
-* Post meta form
-* User meta form
-* Profile form for WordPress user data
-* Author forms for WordPress author data like Bio
-* Change password form
-* Frontend submission

 ###Easily submit posts and images directly from the front end of your site.